cosmin-dumitrache/cloud-lab/README.md

 ## Deploying to a cloud VM

+### The database

+First, install and start a Mongo DB instance.

 ### The server

 In order to make it easy to daemonize the server, you can use a process manager like [PM2](http://pm2.keymetrics.io/).